- Find a Trail

 - Get Involved

-Spanning just shy of 229 miles, the John Wayne Pioneer Trail is one of the longest rail-trail conversions in the United States.
+Spanning just shy of 224 miles, the John Wayne Pioneer Trail is one of the longest rail-trail conversions in the United States.
 The trail passes through remote and sparsely populated areas of Washington state that are rich in wildlife and natural beauty.
-Although there are a few gaps on the eastern side of the trail, they can be connected via on-road riding for a route totaling about 285 miles.
+Although there are some gaps on the eastern side of the trail, they can be connected via on-road riding for a route totaling 285 miles.
 However, travelers should note that these on-road connections do not currently have trail signage marking the way.

 Anyone traveling the entire length of the trail will experience many landscapes: mountains, dense forests, irrigated farmland, arid scrubland, and the rolling hills of the Palouse region.
 The route crosses the Cascade Mountains in a 2.3-mile-long, unlit tunnel and traverses numerous canyons and rivers via bridges and trestles that offer spectacular views.